cosmos/sdk-tutorials/academy/golang-intro/6_packages.md

 2. `func Println(a ...interface{}) (n int, err error)` formats with default formats and appends a newline.
 3. `func Printf(format string, a ...interface{}) (n int, err error)` formats with given format.

-These 2 functions return the number of bytes written and any applicable error.
+These three functions return the number of bytes written and any applicable error.

 To read from `stdin`:

 1. `func Scan(a ...interface{}) (n int, err error)` parses using default formats.
 Values are space-separated.
 Newlines count as spaces.
 2. `func Scanln(a ...interface{}) (n int, err error)` parses using default formats and stops at a newline.
 3. `func Scanf(format string, a ...interface{}) (n int, err error)` parses using the given format.
-The verb `%c` matches every rune. (space, tab, newline etc.)
+The verb `%c` matches every rune (space, tab, newline, etc.).

-These 3 functions return the number of items scanned and an error if the count of items parsed is smaller than the count of arguments.
+These three functions return the number of items scanned and an error if the count of items parsed is smaller than the count of arguments.

-Perhaps you noticed a kind of function declaration we did not speak about?
-It's called a *variadic function*, in that it can be called with any number of arguments.

-You can iterate over the arguments like so:
+Perhaps you noticed a kind of function declaration we did not speak about: the *variadic function* can be called with any number of arguments.
+You can iterate over the arguments as follows:

 ```golang
 func variadicFunction(a ...interface{}) {